-Mr. and Mrs. Eliot O'Hara of Waltham, Mass., stopped off at the Inn on their honeymoon trip before sailing for Spain and Algiers.
+Mr. and Mrs. Eliot O'Hara of Waltham, Mass., stopped off Mr. and Mrs. Ellot O Hara of Waltham, Mass., stopped off at the Inn on their honeymoon trip before sailing for Spain and Algiers.
 Mrs. O'Hara is the daughter of Herbert Putnam, Librarian of Congress.